emicklei/gmig/README.md

-        init     Create the initial configuration, if absent. new      Create a new migration file from a template using a generated timestamp and a given title. up       Runs the do section of all pending migrations in order, one after the other. down     Runs the undo section of the last applied migration only. status   List all migrations with details compared to the current state. force    state | do | undo
+        init     Create the initial configuration, if absent. new      Create a new migration file from a template using a generated timestamp and a given title. up       Runs the do section of all pending migrations in order, one after the other.
+                 If a migration file is specified then stop after applying that one. down     Runs the undo section of the last applied migration only. status   List all migrations with details compared to the current state. force    state | do | undo